 What sets Thrive Architect apart?

 You can build a landing page in any page builder.
 Building landing pages is one of the biggest reasons – if not the biggest reason – many people use page builders.
+Landing page creation isn’t just a matter of columns and full-width background sections.

 Thrive Architect takes everything (especially landing pages) a step further.
 In this review you’ll find out exactly why and how it does more than Divi Builder, Beaver Builder, and Elementor.